 There’s not exactly a cohesive theme to VanDusen — if you want that, you’re better off going to Sun Yat-Sen or the trails in Stanley Park.
 Instead, there’s a huge array of different plants, gardens, geographical themes and artwork, all elegantly designed and meticulously maintained.

 It’s all extremely pleasant, though the desire to be all garden things to all garden people can be a bit aesthetically jarring: one moment you’re in the Sino-Himalayan section, then it’s on to the hedge maze, and hey what’s that giant wooden owl doing over there?

-We lightly chide, though the truth is all those different themes means there’s likely at least one part each person will fall in love with, and the prices of $4 to $12 depending on age and time of year is definitely more than fair value — though the replay value for children may be slightly limited; at the end of the day it’s still just a garden, elaborate though it may be.
+We lightly chide, because the truth is all those different themes means there’s likely at least one part each person will fall in love with.
+In addition, the prices of $4 to $12 depending on age and time of year is definitely more than fair value, although the replay value for children may be slightly limited — at the end of the day it’s still just a garden, elaborate though it may be.

 It’s sprawling, peaceful, cut off from the rest of the city, and definitely a place worth exploring for an hour or three.

 “Essentially a outdoor community center in the heart of East Van.
 Great for people watching and experiencing the less homogenous side of Vancouver.
 Everyone welcome <3.”

 At the heart of Commercial Drive is a park that beats to the same drum as the neighbourhood: a little bit discordant, but full of heart and intoxicating, authentic energy.

 Right on Commercial Drive, across the street from the Havana restaurant, Grandview is home to East Side Pride, rehearsals for a brass band, the end of the annual Dyke March, the city’s only bike polo court (don’t worry, you can use it for ball hockey), and all sorts of other community events, formal and informal, that enjoy the welcoming space.